fmatthew5876/stdcxx-align/proposal/draft.md

         return x & -integral(a);
       }

-NOTE: Implementations should support all implementation specific extended integral types.
+NOTE: Implementations should support all extended integral types.

 ## Untyped pointer alignment adjustment (void\*)

+    //Returns false if p == nullptr
-    bool is_aligned(void* p, size_t a);
+    //Returns true if p is aligned by a bool is_aligned(void* p, size_t a);
     bool is_aligned(const void* p, size_t a);
     bool is_aligned(volatile void* p, size_t a);
     bool is_aligned(const volatile void* p, size_t a);

+    //Returns nullptr if p == nullptr
-    void* align_up(void* p, size_t a);
+    //Returns the pointer t such that t >=p and is_aligned(t, a) == true void* align_up(void* p, size_t a);
     void* align_up(const void* p, size_t a);
     void* align_up(volatile void* p, size_t a);
     void* align_up(const volatile void* p, size_t a);

+    //Returns nullptr if p == nullptr
-    void* align_down(void* p, size_t a);
+    //Returns the pointer t such that t >=p and is_aligned(t, a) == true void* align_down(void* p, size_t a);
     void* align_down(const void* p, size_t a);
     void* align_down(volatile void* p, size_t a);
     void* align_down(const volatile void* p, size_t a);

 ### Shared Pre-Conditions